n-studio/DragInSpecsMotion/README.md

-Try to scroll the tableView and then click on a row.
+Tries to scroll the tableView and then clicks on a row.
 Works on iOS6.0 simulator, not on iOS5.0 simulator. iOS6.0 doesn't require -/+10 trick to scroll, but iOS5.0 won't scroll without it.

-Even if iOS5.0 manages to scroll the view, nothing can be clicked afterwards
+Even if iOS5.0 manages to scroll the view, nothing can be clicked afterwards.

 ```ruby
 frame = view('tableView').frame